Ever wondered how you can implement contextual help that meets customers right at their point of need?

 For one thing, the help provided within a fixed context doesn’t disrupt the workflow.
 It is provided within the software and on the exact page or line the user is working on, keeping them within their work area.

 Improved clarity also leads to improved user activation.
-It helps new users quickly derive value from your software or web app.
+It helps new users quickly derive value from your software, web app, or digital product in general.

 Ultimately, contextual help leads to higher customer satisfaction and better customer experience, thus increasing the average customer’s lifetime value.